sadiela/spotimy/README.md

 # Custom Playlist Maker

 This application allows Spotify users to create filtered playlists based on their previous saved/followed playlists.
+It is hosted at [spotimy.net](spotimy.net).

 ## Requirements
 * Python 3.9